uvarov-frontend/vanilla-calendar-pro/package/public/README.md

 yarn add vanilla-calendar-pro
 ```

-If you prefer not to use a package manager, you can also include it via [CDN](https://cdn.jsdelivr.net/npm/vanilla-calendar-pro/build/) or [download](https://vanilla-calendar.pro/vanilla-calendar.zip) it from the website.

 ### Usage

-Here's a simple example of how to use VanillaCalendar in your HTML:
+Here's a simple example of using it in your HTML:

 ```html
 <html>